k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/01_Fabric_6.xx_Installation_intro.md

     -   For servers that run all components (Fabric, Cassandra & Kafka) - 64GB RAM.

-    -   For servers that run one component (preferred method) - 32GB RAM.
+    -   For servers that run a single component (preferred method) - 32GB RAM.

 -   Network: Minimum 1G per sec between the nodes and source databases.

--   Storage: The preferred storage is attached local SSD's in a non-RAID configuration.
+-   Storage: The preferred storage is an attached local SSD's in a non-RAID configuration.

-> **Note:** If you must use a SAN, it must be flash and in RAID-0.
+> **Note:** If you must use a SAN, it must be flash disc based and in RAID-0.
 > **NAS are not certified.**

-Operating System: Redhat/CentOS/"Amazon Linux" latest Operating System and above, with latest patches.
+Operating System: Redhat/CentOS/"Amazon Linux" latest Operating System and above, with the latest patches.

 #### File System Requisites

 The following File Server volumes must be made available:

--   Volume of 50G /opt/apps/fabric/ will also be used as the home directory for a **fabric** user (Owned by fabric user)
+-   Volume of 50G /opt/apps/fabric/ will also be used as the home directory for a **fabric** user (owned by the fabric user)

--   Volume of 100G\* **/opt/apps/fabric/storage** (Owned by fabric user)
+-   Volume of 100G\* **/opt/apps/fabric/storage** (owned by the fabric user)

--   Volume of 50G **/opt/apps/cassandra/** (Owned by cassandra user)
+-   Volume of 50G **/opt/apps/cassandra/** (owned by the cassandra user)

--   Volume of 2T\* **/opt/apps/cassandra/storage/data** (Owned by cassandra user)
+-   Volume of 2T\* **/opt/apps/cassandra/storage/data** (owned by the cassandra user)

--   Volume of 10% of data volume - **/opt/apps/cassandra/storage/hints** (Owned by cassandra user)
+-   Volume of 10% of data volume - **/opt/apps/cassandra/storage/hints** (owned by the cassandra user)

--   Volume of 25% of data volume - **/opt/apps/cassandra/storage/commitlog** (Owned by cassandra user)
+-   Volume of 25% of data volume - **/opt/apps/cassandra/storage/commitlog** (owned by the cassandra user)

--   Volume of 100G\* **/opt/apps/kafka/** (Owned by kafka user)
+-   Volume of 100G\* **/opt/apps/kafka/** (owned by the kafka user)

 > **Note:** The file server must provide IOPS of at least 30K read & 10K write.
 > The number of servers should be increased based on project scope and data retention requirements.